cornerstonejs/cornerstone/README.md

 NOTE: Project is currently under active development - functionality is not complete, bugs exist, APIs will change and documentation is missing or not correct.

-Some documentation has been added to the [wiki](https://github.com/chafey/cornerstone/wiki) - check it out
+Some documentation has been added to the [wiki](https://github.com/chafey/cornerstone/wiki) - check it out.
+The live examples are a good place to see how to use cornerstone and an effort is made to keep all of them working on Google Chrome Mac OS X Mavericks (they generally work on other browsers and platforms but testing on the is not a current priority)

 Links
 =====